yousaf2018/yousaf2018/README.md

   </p>

-<p >I am machine learning engiI am currently pursuing a PhD in Biomedical Engineering, building on a strong foundation in computer science and machine learning.
+<p >I am currently pursuing a PhD in Biomedical Engineering, building on a strong foundation in computer science and machine learning.
 With a bachelor's degree from Namal University Mianwali, I previously worked in the software industry as a Machine Learning Engineer, where I gained hands-on experience in computer vision, AI model development, and end-to-end deployment.
 During this time, I also sharpened my leadership and problem-solving skills, contributing to real-world projects that bridged innovation and practical impact.
 My passion lies in applying AI to complex biomedical challenges and driving research with real-world value.
 </p>